Non-local finite-depth circuits for constructing SPT states and quantum cellular automata: Unified construction of symmetric -local circuits for QCA

 \section{Unified construction of symmetric $k$-local circuits for QCA}

 In this section, we show that locality-preserving unitary operators, also known as quantum cellular automata (QCA) \cite{Farrelly2020}, can be implemented as \fdqck{}'s.
 We give a generic construction of these \fdqck{}'s that works in any spatial dimension $d$.
 We only deal with translationally-invariant QCA, but this condition can likely be relaxed to a certain extent.
-We also assume the QCA acts on a lattice with mirror symmetry in all $d$ directions. here are QCA that cannot be expressed as an FDQC, such as the 1D shift QCA $Q_{S}$ which acts on an operator $O_i$ supported on-site $i$ by shifting it by one site, $Q_S O_iQ_S^{-1} = O_{i+1}$.
-In 1D and 2D, it has been shown that all QCA are shifts up to an FDQC \cite{Gross2012,Freedman2020}.
-In 3D, however, there are believed to be QCA which are neither shifts nor circuits \cite{Haah2022,Haah2021,Shirley2022}.
-Our result implies that all of these QCA become trivial in the $k$-local scenario, i.e., they can be written as an \fdqck.
-Additionally, if the QCA commutes with some global symmetry, it may not be possible to write it as a \textit{symmetric} FDQC, even if it is an FDQC.
-Nonetheless, the \fdqck we construct consists of symmetric gates, so this result gives an alternative demonstration of the triviality of SPT order by applying it to the QCA which generate the SPT states, such as those in Eq.~\ref{eq:1d_clus} and Eq.~\ref{eq:hypergraph}.
+We also assume the QCA acts on a lattice with mirror symmetry in all $d$ directions.

+An FDQC is a trivial example of a QCA.
+However, there are also QCA that cannot be expressed as an FDQC, such as the 1D shift QCA $Q_{S}$ which acts on any operator $O_i$ supported on site $i$ by translating it by one site, $Q_S O_iQ_S^{-1} = O_{i+1}$.
+When only local gates are employed, implementing this operation requires QC whose depth grows linearly with system size.
+In 1D and 2D, it has been shown that all QCA are composed of shifts and FDQCs \cite{Gross2012,Freedman2020}.
+In 3D, however, there are believed to be \textit{non-trivial} QCA which are neither shifts nor circuits \cite{Haah2022,Haah2021,Shirley2022}. {Our result constructs \fdqck{}'s for all QCA, which, to the best of our knowledge, provides the first circuit representation of nontrivial 3D QCA.
+The existence of these \fdqck{}'s implies that all QCA become trivial in the $k$-local scenario, such that the topological classification of QCA collapses to a single trivial phase when $k$-local gates are allowed.} Additionally, if the QCA commutes with some global symmetry, it may not be possible to write it as a \textit{symmetric} FDQC, even if it is an FDQC.
+Nonetheless, the \fdqck we construct consists of symmetric gates (in the case of global symmetries), so this result gives an alternative demonstration of the triviality of SPT order by applying our construction to the QCA which generate the SPT states, such as those in Eq.~\ref{eq:1d_clus} and Eq.~\ref{eq:hypergraph}.